profbrandon/tectonics-2/etc/ideas.md

     + One way to ensure that there is no immobile state is to allow for small default accelerations in certain parts of the map, akin to the coriolis acceleration
     + Frictional forces determined by the mass of the plate
       * In reality, this should also depend on the shape of the underside of the plate
+      * They could also depend on the velocity of the plate, that way plates don't accelerate indefinitely
   - Fracture boundaries (Weak points where the plate should split)
     + Should either be randomly decided or systematically chosen, but the latter is preferable
       * The thinner the crust, the easier it should be to split